vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 tap_telemetry:
   customer_entitlement_account_number: "CUSTOMER-ENTITLEMENT-ACCOUNT-NUMBER" # (Optional) Identify data for creating Tanzu Application Platform usage reports.

 ```

 ## Tanzu Application Platform Upgrade Approach

-When a new version of Tanzu Application Platform is released, we recommend that you first upgrade the operator sandbox environment.
+When a new version of Tanzu Application Platform is available, we recommend that you first upgrade the operator sandbox environment.

 Before upgrading the production environment, install a sample subset of applications and perform any applicable platform tests specific to your organization in the sandbox.
 Such tests may include building a representative set of applications and verifying that they still deploy successfully to your sandbox Run Cluster.